infincia/NetRNG/README.rst

 Setup
 -----

-There is very little actual configuration required for NetRNG, but until it is packaged and uploaded to PyPi you'll need to manually clone the repository and package it for installation.
+There is very little actual configuration required for NetRNG, it is packaged on PyPi as a universal wheel, and can be installed with ``pip``.

-Feel free to install the generated package wherever you like, but ``/opt/NetRNG`` is the default where the bundled init/upstart script are pointed, so if you install the module somewhere else make sure to change them once they're copied to /etc/.
+Feel free to install it wherever you like, but ``/opt/NetRNG`` is where the bundled init/upstart script point, so if you install somewhere else make sure to change them after copying to the proper location in ``/etc/``.

-I don't advise installing the package in the main system python package directory, use a virtualenv to make things easier :)
+I don't advise installing the package in the global Python installation, but you can if you want to.
+If possible just use a virtualenv to make things easier :)

 Note: these instructions are written for Debian/Ubuntu and derivatives, you'll need to determine the equivalent native package names for build-essential and